cockroachdb/docs/v2.1/frequently-asked-questions.md

 No. CockroachDB was designed to work without atomic clocks or GPS clocks.
 It’s an open source database intended to be run on arbitrary collections of nodes, from physical servers in a corp development cluster to public cloud infrastructure using the flavor-of-the-month virtualization layer.
 It’d be a showstopper to require an external dependency on specialized hardware for clock synchronization.
 However, CockroachDB does require moderate levels of clock synchronization for correctness.
 If clocks drift past a maximum threshold, nodes will be taken offline.
 It's therefore highly recommended to run [NTP](http://www.ntp.org/) or other clock synchronization software on each node.

-For more details on how CockroachDB handles unsychronized clocks, see [Clock Synchronization](recommended-production-settings.html#clock-synchronization).
+For more details on how CockroachDB handles unsynchronized clocks, see [Clock Synchronization](recommended-production-settings.html#clock-synchronization).
 And for a broader discussion of clocks, and the differences between clocks in Spanner and CockroachDB, see [Living Without Atomic Clocks](https://www.cockroachlabs.com/blog/living-without-atomic-clocks/).

 ## What languages can I use to work with CockroachDB?